lmcgrath/lmcgrath.github.com/source/_posts/2015-01-23-scoping-and-thunking-in-let-declarations.markdown

 ## How Are Side Effects A Problem In Child Scopes?

 Scotch is compiled into JVM bytecode.
-Sparing details, value declarations are encoded as static methods returning Java 8 lambdas.
+Value and function declarations are encoded as static methods returning Java 8 lambdas.
 The declarations internally use [thunks](http://stackoverflow.com/questions/2641489/what-is-a-thunk) to suspend evaluation but also to retain the evaluated result.